-Mathematical Processes for Technicians Prerequisite: John Deere Dealer Sponsor
+Mathematical Processes for Technicians JDAT 110

-This course provides a review of arithmetic operations, problem-solving techniques, estimating, geometry, data handling and analysis, and linear and non-linear algebra problems.
-Emphasis is on application of these skills to technical areas including electricity, electronics, building trades, industrial technology, health occupations, business and marketing, as well as agriculture and ag technology.
+This course provides a review of arithmetic operations, problem-solving techniques, estimating, and linear algebra problems.
+Emphasis is on application of these skills to technical areas including electricity, building trades, industrial technology, health occupations, business and marketing, as well as agriculture and technology.
 Content may be oriented to specific technical areas to meet student needs.

-Information Management Systems JDAT-112 3 hours
+Information Management Systems

+JDAT 112

-The information management systems in use at the dealership, including the technical manuals, owner's manuals, Service Information Bulletins (SIB), Dealer Technical Assistance Center (DTAC), Service Advisor, and the Electronic Parts Catalog (EPC) are examined.
-The student will ise each of the systems to familiarize him or herself with their use and manipulation.
-The course also includes an introduction to the financial reports that are pertinent to the Service Department in a dealership.
+The information management systems in use in the dealership service departments, including the technical manuals, owner's manuals, Service Information Bulletins, Dealer Technical Assistance Center (DTAC), Service Advisor, and the Electronic Parts Catalog are introduced.
+The students will use each of the systems to familiarize themselves with the system and then be able to use them in the course of the Ag Tech program and at the dealership.
+The course includes an introduction to the financial reports that are pertinent to the service department at the dealership.